Bianca Andreescu defeats Eugenie Bouchard in first round match at Rogers Cup in Toronto - TSN.ca

 Donna Vekic, Alison Riske, Katerina Siniakova, Shuai Zhang, Iga Swiatek and Ekaterina Alexandrova also advanced to the second round with wins Tuesday.

-American star Sloane Stephens, the seventh seed at the tournament and the 2017 U.S. Open champion, faced qualifier Marie Bouzkova in the late match Tuesday.
+Meanwhile, American star Sloane Stephens, the seventh seed at the tournament and the 2017 U.S. Open champion, was upset by qualifier Marie Bouzkova of the Czech Republic 6-2, 7-5 in the late match Tuesday.

 Bouzkova advanced to the second round by beating 16-year-old Canadian wild card Leylah Annie Fernandez on Monday.